microsoft/FLAML/website/docs/Use-Cases/Tune-User-Defined-Function.md

 TODO: should we add this section now?
 Reason to add (1) explain `tune.report`; (2) take `best_result` as input; (3) in the future, add preferenced-based evaluation.
 Reason not to add: (1) and (2) can be placed in early stopping; (3) is not there yet.

 [TODO: the mismatch between evaluation function and `training_function`.
-Rename `training_function` to `evaluation_function`]
+Rename `training_function`]

-When defining your evaluation function with respect to the hyperparameters through the user-defined function `training_function`, in addition to simply return a scalar metric value or a dictionary of metric name and metric value pairs, you can also use `tune.report()`(https://microsoft.github.io/FLAML/docs/reference/tune/tune#report) to report the final or intermediate results, which can include one or multiple metrics of interest.
+In addition to simply returning a scalar metric value or a dictionary of metric name and metric value pairs, in `training_function` you can also call [`tune.report()`](https://microsoft.github.io/FLAML/docs/reference/tune/tune#report) to report the final or intermediate results, which can include one or multiple metrics of interest.
+The intermediate result can help to do early stopping.

-In the following code example, we use `tune.report` to report a intermediate score of interest (with metric name `mean_loss`) at each step according to `config["steps"]`.
+In the following code example, we use `tune.report` to report an intermediate score of interest (with metric name `mean_loss`) at each step according to `config["steps"]`.

 ```python
 def evaluation_fn(step, width, height):